hansfelix/AIL/readme.md

 ## Exploring the app
 Once you're set up, you can visit default URL`http://localhost:3000`.
 There is a terminal input where you can write an expression.
 Then press enter or click on evaluate button to get the response for given expression.

+## Related Projects
+This repo is a solution for [aimo code challenge](https://github.com/aimo/challenges/tree/main):

 ### TODO
 - [ ] Frontend: handle bad request or server errors
 - [ ] Add env vars for deployment